 The original Sony Cyber-Shot RX100 was a landmark release, with excellent image quality and high-speed performance, all packed into a metal body around the size of a pack of playing cards.
-We’re now on the sixth iteration of the RX100, and bizarrely all six models are still available as new today – and some of these offer great camera deals.
+We’re now on the seventh iteration of the RX100, and bizarrely many of these models, are still available as new today – and some of these offer great camera deals.

 Although the heart of the RX100 range has remained the same, Sony has added various features and made changes to the handling of each successive release.
-In this article, we compare what the last three models in the line offer.
+In this article, we compare what the last five models in the line offer.
+As you are likely to find the RX100 Mark III, Mark IV, Mark V, Mark VI, and Mark VII all on sale - this guide will help you choose which one of this family of premium compact cameras is the one for you.

 These aren’t the cheapest cameras, so by looking at where the models are the same and where they differ, you'll have better idea of which makes the most sense against your budget.